afacanerman/spector/README.md

 }
 ```

-The usage would be as follows:
+The usage is as following:
 ```cs

 // Simple Usage